How to Make Your Own Sourdough Starter is a step-by-step simple guide on how you can create your very own starter at home with just flour and water.

-Unless you are going to use your starter every day and feed it everyday, you should keep your starter in a glass container with a lid (I use a half gallon mason jar with plastic lid).
+Unless you are going to use your starter every day and feed it every day, you should keep your starter in a glass container with a lid (I use a half-gallon mason jar with a plastic lid).
 Keeping your starter in the fridge will put a pause on the fermentation process and allow your starter to rest when not in use.

 Feeding your Sourdough Starter: